Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 ```
 Either annotate all constructor parameters with TikXml annotations (like @Attribute etc.) or none of the constructor parameters.

-However, you can have multiple constructors without TikXml annotations but you must have exactly one parameter:
+However, you can have multiple constructors without TikXml annotations but you must have exactly one constructor containing parameters annotated with TikXml annotations only:

 ```java
 @Xml